LD2Studio/graph-2d/README.md

 # Graph2D add-on for Godot 3.x

+**This plugin is no longer maintained for version 3 of Godot.
+[Link](https://github.com/LD2Studio/godot4-graph2d) to the plugin for Godot version 4**

 ![Screenshot](https://raw.githubusercontent.com/LD2Studio/graph-2d/master/screenshots/screenshot_01.png)

 **Graph 2D is an addon able to display curves in your user interface in a very simple way**.